ATULAggarwal7/JAVA-PRACTICE/README.md

 # JAVA-PRACTICE
-basic programs and questions in java.
+Basic programs and questions in java.